 John owns a 4 plex in Georgia and a duplex in Utah.
-Each property is held in an in state LLC.
+Each property is held in an in-state LLC.
 The Georgia and Utah LLCs are in turn held by one Wyoming LLC.
 (This structure works in every state except California, which requires extra planning.
-Call 800-600-1760 for a California consult.)
+Call 800-600-1760 for a California consultation).

 In Attack #1, the inside attack, a tenant sues over a problem at the 4plex.
 They have a claim against the equity inside the LLC.
 Whether the Georgia LLC is a single owner or multi owner LLC doesn’t matter.
 The tenant’s claim is against the Georgia LLC itself.
 Importantly, the tenant can’t get at the assets inside the Utah or Wyoming LLCs.
 They are shielded since the tenants only claim is against the Georgia LLC.

 The benefit of a strong state LLC comes in Attack #2, the outside attack.
 If John gets in a car wreck, it has nothing to do with the Georgia or Utah LLCs.
 But the car wreck victim would like to get at those properties to collect.
 If John held the Georgia and Utah LLCs directly in his name, the judgment creditor could get at the fourplex and duplex.
 Neither state protects single owner LLCs.

 But having Georgia and Utah as single owner LLCs owned by the Wyoming LLC does block the attacker.
 John, as the sole owner of the Wyoming LLC, is protected by Wyoming’s strong laws.
 The attacker only gets a charging order, which means they have to wait and possibly never get paid.
 A strong state LLC offers a real deterrent to litigation.
 Even for single owner LLCs.